deadlysyn/splinter/README.md

 Simple idea to extend the above into a more generic and customizable service smoke test framework.

-I've spoke to a couple customers who had a desire for smoke tests above and beyond `cf-smoke-tests`.
+I've spoke to customers who had a desire for smoke tests above and beyond `cf-smoke-tests`.
 While an excellent place to start, the next thing a platform team typically wants is an extended smoke test based on a custom application leveraging shared services like MySQL, Redis, etc.

 Splinter is an attempt to meet that need.
-The idea is to provide a single application and sample Concourse pipeline allowing platform teams to easily and selectively exercise shared services. `cf-smoke-tests` can continue providing confidence in Cloud Foundry components while Splinter integrates with external monitoring to provide confidence in shared services.
+The idea is to provide a simple application allowing platform teams to easily and selectively exercise shared services. `cf-smoke-tests` can continue providing confidence in Cloud Foundry components while Splinter integrates with external monitoring to provide confidence in shared services.

 # Overview
 For each service enabled in the configuration (see `sample-config.json`):